ocf/ocfweb/ocfweb/docs/docs/staff/scripts/approve.md

 When you run approve it will open a text editor; just fill out the form, save it, and let the requester enter a password when prompted.

+Optionally, if you pass the OID as the only argument, the `group_name`, `callink_oid`, and `email` fields will get filled in automatically using the group's public information on CalLink.

 ### Post approval